 In this kind of search, the nodes are plans, so the operators will not be the STRIPS operators; they will be plan refinement operators.
-Plan refinement operators include such things as: adding a step to the plan and imposing an ordering constraint on the steps within the plan.
+Plan refinement operators include such things as: adding a step to the plan; or imposing an ordering constraint on the steps within the plan.
 They further constrain the plan.
-(Some people talk of constraintposting.)
+(Some people talk of constraint-posting.)